 “I got on my first road bike at age 47 one and a half years ago.
 I couldn’t pedal over a speed bump much less ride more than 10 miles.
 I made a decision to get better, then made a commitment to myself to do the Death Ride®.
 Needless to say family and friends thought me nuts.
 I trained as hard as I could for 6 months.
 I rode over 2,000 miles and climbed over 150,000 feet in preparation.
 I became a true cyclist!
 I came to the Death Ride® pretty scared!
 But the people were great!
 The volunteers awesome, the rest stops awesome!
 The support from the locals awesome!
 I completed all 5 passes and I have never been so happy to climb that last stretch over Carson and see those tents!
 See you next year!”

-“Second year doing the Death Ride®.
+“Second year doing the Tour of the California Alps -Death Ride®.
 This year clipped 45 minutes off my total spinning time on the bike.
 I love the climbs, the support, the scenery, but oh, those sweeping high speed turns on the descents.
 What a GREAT event!
-Thanks Death Ride®!”
+Thanks Tour of the California Alps – Death Ride®!”

 – Robert Cisneros